Madeyedexter/astar/README.md

 ![Screenshot](images/Screenshot%20(1).png)

-Usage:
+## Usage:

+Serve it like a static site.
 Clone it on your system or visit [here](https://madeyedexter.github.io/astar) to see it in action.